speakeasy-api/sdk-generation-action/README.md

 - Configured to run validation check on an OpenAPI doc, this is known as the `validate` action.
 - Configured to generate and commit directly to a branch in the repo (such as `main` or `master`).
 This mode is known as the `generate` action in `direct` mode.
 - Configured to generate and commit to an auto-generated branch, then create a PR to merge the changes back into the main repo.
 This mode is known as the `generate` action in `pr` mode.
+- Configured to apply suggestions to an OpenAPI doc and create a PR to merge the changes back into the main repo.
+This mode is known as the `suggest` action.

 ## Workflow usage

 ### Generation Workflow

-The `.github/workflows/speakeasy_sdk_generation.yml` workflow provides a reusable workflow for generating the SDKs.
+The `.github/workflows/sdk-generation.yaml` workflow provides a reusable workflow for generating the SDKs.
 This workflow can be used to generate the SDKs and publish them to various package managers if using the `direct` mode of the action or to generate the SDKs and create a PR to merge the changes back into the main repo if using the `pr` mode of the action.
 If using `pr` mode you can then use the `.github/workflows/speakeasy_sdk_publish.yml` workflow to publish the SDKs to various package managers on merge into the main branch.

 The workflow will also validate the provided OpenAPI document and provide addressable warnings and errors in the workflow output.